Loading...

 Include Fiber-Rich Toppings

-Take your time to chew and savor your meal, as slower eating can help prevent rapid spikes in blood sugar.
+Take your time to eat and chew thoroughly.
+Eating slowly can enhance digestion and help prevent rapid spikes in blood sugar.

 healthspan-mbl